 In addition, expect to find that this Inateck option connects via one USB 3.0 connection which is nicely convenient.

 Mediasonic RAID 4 3.5” SATA Hard Drive Enclosure

-Alongside this, you'll also get a built in RAID controller, as well as convenient connectivity via either USB-A 3.1 or USB-C which should also offer you some speedy transfers.
+Alongside this, you'll also get a built in RAID controller which helps to organise your drives so they can work as a coherent unit, as well as convenient connectivity via either USB-A 3.1 or USB-C which should also offer you some speedy transfers.